jekyll/jekyll/docs/windows.md

 ## Installation

-Madhur Ahuja has written up instructions to get [Jekyll running on Windows][windows-installation] and it seems to work for most.
+Julian Thilo has written up instructions to get [Jekyll running on Windows][windows-installation] and it seems to work for most.

 ## Encoding